Skip to content

 loginemail (or preferred_username)

-For EUDIW-specific deployments, define a custom Okta user-profile attribute (e.g. eudiwLoa) and map it from a Hub claim emitted by your wallet-profile flow.
+For deployments that emit additional custom claims from Hub, define a matching custom Okta user-profile attribute and map it from the Hub claim.

 Step 4 — Configure routing rules